-Loft spaces in London frequently need to be valued in a scenario where the leasehold owner of the top floor flat spots an opportunity to extend their property and approachs the freeholder with a view to purchasing the space.
+Loft spaces in London frequently need to be valued where the leasehold owner of the top floor flat looks to extend up into the space but cannot do without paying their freeholder a premium.

-The second point to establish is whether the space could be sold on the open market or is only of use to the leaseholder of the adjacent demise.
-Points to consider are whether there would be a means of access if the space were to be developed as a separate dwelling and even if there was is the development viable from a planning point of view?
+Points to consider are whether there would be a means of access if the space were to be developed as a separate dwelling and even if there was, is the development viable from a planning point of view?
 The cost of complying with Building Regulations may also make the cost of developing a new dwelling too expensive.

-In most cases the development will only be viable as an extension to the top floor flat so that will be the focus of the remainder of this post.
+In most cases the development will only be viable as an extension to the top floor flat.

 The definition of ‘market value’ is as follows: